 “I don’t know.
 I haven’t figured out that part yet.”

-“No. This is a never ending nightmare.”
-I sighed and slouched back onto the chair feeling defeated.
-One too many things to deal, and I am already tired.
+“No. This is a never-ending nightmare.”
+I sighed and slouched back onto the chair, feeling defeated.
+One too many things to deal with, and I am already tired.

 2 thoughts on “Black Moon V3 ch.
 5”